ethanniser/nvim.nix/README.md

 So you can install them globally, or add them to a per-project flake.

-If you want to view all of the potential dependencies, you can look at the [packages.nix](./nix/packages.nix) file.
+If you want to view all of the potential dependencies, you can look at the [neovim-overlay.nix](./nix/neovim-overlay.nix) file (the `expectedDeps` key).
 There is defined a list of packages that could be used by the configuration.
 These are also exposed as their own package in the overlay: `configured-nvim-deps`.